-I am a quiet and shy recluse (cough) that loves tattoos and piercings, bad words and brussel sprouts.
-I've been a skydiver and pilot, a climber and hiker, and I am now learning to ice skate and sew, but most importantly, I am an advocate and a activist.
+I am a quiet and shy recluse (cough) that loves tattoos and piercings, bad words and brussel sprouts, but before and after everything else, I am an advocate and an activist.

 |Course ID||Title||Meeting Time||Location||Semester||Syllabus|